Former Milwaukee County Judge Dugan in court; argue for case dismissal

 Former Milwaukee County Judge Dugan in court

-MILWAUKEE - Hannah Dugan, the former Milwaukee County judge convicted of obstructing federal agents from carrying out an immigrant enforcement operation at the courthouse last year, is due back in court on Wednesday, June 3.
+MILWAUKEE - Hannah Dugan, the former Milwaukee County judge convicted of obstructing federal agents from carrying out an immigrant enforcement operation at the courthouse last year, was back in court on Wednesday, June 3.
+It was supposed to be for a sentencing hearing.
+Instead, a judge weighed whether to toss the jury's guilty ruling.

 Dig deeper: